mirror/dd-wrt/src/router/krb5/doc/resources.rst

 IRC channels
 ------------

-The IRC channel `#kerberos` on irc.freenode.net is a community resource for general Kerberos discussion and support.
+The IRC channel `#kerberos` on libera.chat is a community resource for general Kerberos discussion and support.

-The main IRC channel for MIT Kerberos development is `#krbdev` on freenode.
+The main IRC channel for MIT Kerberos development is `#krbdev` on Libera Chat.

-For more information about freenode, see https://freenode.net/.
+For more information about Libera Chat, see https://libera.chat/.

 Archives